Saudi PIF shortlisted as bidder for stake in Starbucks Mideast - sources

 Kuwait-based Alshaya Group, the region's leading brand franchise owner, last year hired JPMorgan JPM.N to sell a significant minority stake in the business.
 The sources said it could sell up to 30%, generating $4 billion-$5 billion.

-The PIF, which manages over $600 billion of assets, declined to comment.
-Alshaya did not immediately respond to a request for comment.
-JPMorgan also declined to comment.
+The PIF, which manages over $600 billion of assets, Alshaya, and JPMorgan all declined to comment.

+The Starbucks franchise in the region has several hundred outlets in 14 countries across the Middle East, Russia, and central Asia.
+Its stores in Russia are closed in line with Starbucks' decision to suspend activity in the country after its invasion of Ukraine.

 The PIF is among the bidders that have made it to the next round as the sale process nears its final stages, the source said.